 So this paragraph has SAP marketing’s hands all over it.
 It is entirely unrealistic and filled with buzzwords.
-BTW, this paragraph continued, but it merely progresses along the same line of describing SAP Leonardo as some infinitely complex Rube Goldberg device.
+This paragraph continued, but it merely progresses along the same line of describing SAP Leonardo as some infinitely complex Rube Goldberg device.

 Leonardo Foundation as Development Environment

-If I can paraphrase, SAP Leonardo Foundation is a development environment with a set of components where you can build IoT applications using analytics.
+If I can paraphrase, SAP Leonardo Foundation is a development environment with components where you can build IoT applications using analytics.
 Now we will get to the quotations about what SAP Leonardo “connects.”
 At SAPPHIRE 2017, Hasso Plattner called SAP Leonardo “a set of tools to build new-style applications.”
-Therefore, this means that SAP Leonardo is a naming for a template on things that already existed before SAP Leonardo being named.
+Therefore, SAP Leonardo is naming for a template on things that already existed before SAP Leonardo was named.
 SAP has HANA; they have Lumira; they now have PLAT.ONE.
 If you buy these different components from SAP, you can build an IoT system.
 And SAP has some ideas about how you should configure these components to capture and analyze IoT data.